silentpete/sonarqube/README.md

 # SonarQube - check my local code

-After seeing SonarQube demo'd at last nights (20180507) COS Open Source Software Meetup, I was interested in seeing how it worked.
+After seeing SonarQube demo'd by Bill Lyons at last nights (20180507) COS Open Source Software Meetup, I was interested in seeing how it worked.

 I had the idea: